863.838.2779 steve@stevetemplin.com

 Steve is a retired Doctor of Oriental Medicine, Acupuncture Physician, and HeartMath Trauma-Sensitive Certified Practitioner with over 35 years of clinical experience in Energy Medicine, Energy Psychology, and Biofeedback.

-Now he works online teaching highly sensitive individuals embodied self-regulation skills to help them recover from stress-induced disruptions to their physical health and emotional well-being.
+Now he works online with individuals who often struggle to learn or refine mindfulness skills.
+He teaches embodied self-regulation practices to help them recover from stress-induced disruptions to their physical health and emotional well-being.

-You can learn more about Embodied Mindfulness Personal Teaching and Courses at https://stevetemplin.com.
+You can learn more about Embodied Mindfulness at https://stevetemplin.com.

 Steve lives in the Pacific Northwest with his wife Eileen.
-He can be reached via email at steve@stevetemplin.com or by phone at 863.838.2779.
+He can be reached via email at steve@stevetemplin.com.